yunho-c/ECHS-3DPC/index.md

 ---

 This is the website for 3D Printing Club of East Coewta High School.
 This is a test message.
 Club president is Jonathan Pearson.
-Vice-president is Jason Cho.
+Jason Cho is nothing.
 Sponsoring teacher is Mrs. Anna Henry.